bocoup/wpt/docs/writing-tests/reftest-tutorial.md

 Now, we'll run the test using the automated pixel-by-pixel comparison approach mentioned earlier.
 This is important for reftests because the test and the reference may differ in very subtle ways that are hard to catch with the naked eye.
-That''s not to say your test has to pass in all browsers (or even in *any* browser).
+That's not to say your test has to pass in all browsers (or even in *any* browser).
 But if we expect the test to pass, then running it this way will help us catch other kinds of mistakes.
 Additional things to look out for are if the test doesn't run at all or if the browser crashes.

-The tools support running the tests in many different browsers, but we'll use Firefox here.
+The tools support running the tests in many different browsers.
+We'll use Firefox this time:

     python ./wpt run firefox css/css-color/fuchsia.html